ember-learn/ember-blog/content/emberjs-native-class-update-2019-edition.md

     * `@ember-data/model`
     * `@ember-data/serializer`

-`@glimmer/component`, which was just accepted via RFC, will be implemented _without_ extending `EmberObject` which means you will not need to remember the rules and exceptions for newer components either.
+`@glimmer/component`, which was recently accepted via RFC, will be implemented _without_ extending `EmberObject` which means you will not need to remember the rules and exceptions for newer components either.
 In general, when in doubt, use native classes!

 ## Misc.
 Class Tips